Communication-Efficient Federated Optimization over Semi-Decentralized Networks

-\paragraph{Gradient-tracking techniques} In many real-world applications, the local dataset $\mathcal{D}_i$ on every agent $i\in[n]$ may be quite different from each other, referred to as \textit{data heterogeneity}.
-Accordingly, the local optimum may not be equal to the global optimum, \ie, $\arg\min_{\bx} f_i(\bx)\ne \bx^\star \coloneqq \arg\min_{\bx} f(\bx)$.
-Under such circumstances, directly incorporating stochastic gradient methods with gossip or global averaging may not converge to the global optimum $\bx^\star$ \cite{nedic09dgd} without the strong assumption like bounded data dissimilarity.
+In many real-world applications, the local dataset $\mathcal{D}_i$ on every agent $i\in[n]$ may be quite different from each other, referred to as \textit{data heterogeneity}.
+Accordingly, there exists some local stationary solution $\bx$ satisfying $\nabla f_i(\bx) = 0$ for some $i\in[n]$, but not necessarily with $\nabla f(\bx) = \sum_{i=1}^n \nabla f_i(\bx)= 0 $.
+Under such circumstances, directly incorporating stochastic gradient methods with gossip or global averaging may not converge to the global stationary solution \cite{nedic09dgd} without the strong assumption like bounded data dissimilarity.

 To address this issue, gradient-tracking (GT) techniques \cite{lorenzo2016next,nedic2017achieving,qu2018harnessing} have been proposed, which utilizes gossip communication for global gradient estimation leveraging dynamic average consensus \cite{zhu2010discrete}.
-To improve computational efficiency, DSGT \cite{pu2021distributed} incorporates GT with stochastic gradient methods.
+Recently, DSGT \cite{pu2021distributed} incorporates GT with stochastic gradient methods for computational efficiency.
 The updates at the $k$-th iteration are defined as: every agent $i\in[n]$ updates its optimization variable $\bx_i^k$ and gradient-tracking variable $\by_i^k$ by